[3 MIN READ]

 When to seek medical attention

 When you have a stomach bug or food poisoning, deciding whether to see your primary care provider immediately or wait it out can be tough.
 A decision often depends on how sudden and severe your symptoms are.
 If you’re pregnant, see a provider right away.
-And because young children and the elderly are more susceptible to becoming seriously sick, they should err on the side of caution as well.
+And because young children and the elderly are more susceptible to becoming seriously ill, they should err on the side of caution as well.

-Be prepared to answer questions about your symptoms and try to remember what you last ate: any dairy or egg-based foods that could have spoiled, raw or undercooked seafood or meat, vegetables from a salad bar that may have been contaminated.
+Be prepared to answer questions about your symptoms and try to remember what you last ate: any dairy or egg-based foods that could have spoiled, raw or undercooked seafood or meat, or vegetables from a salad bar that may have been contaminated.

 Your care provider might test your blood and stool to determine whether you have a viral or bacterial infection.

 Stomach bug: Unfortunately, it can’t be cured with medicine – viruses aren’t responsive to antibiotics.
 All you can really do is treat your symptoms so you feel better.
-Take pain relievers, fever reducers and anti-diarrhea and anti-nausea medicines as needed, or as prescribed by your doctor.
+Take pain relievers, fever reducers, and anti-diarrhea and anti-nausea medicines as needed, or as prescribed by your doctor.
 Rest and drink clear liquids to prevent dehydration.

 Food poisoning: Most cases of food poisoning are mild and don’t require medical treatment.
-Symptoms are best treated with rest, drinking liquids and stomach-calming medicines.
+Symptoms are best treated with rest, drinking liquids, and stomach-calming medicines.
 Hospitalization can be required for severe cases of food poisoning to remove toxins from the body and replenish lost fluids intravenously.

 If you come down with something but aren’t sure if it’s a stomach bug or food poisoning, remember you can always contact your Providence primary care provider.
+Find the physician that's right for you in our provider directory.
+Through Providence Express Care Virtual, you can also access a full range of healthcare services.